Humboldt-Institut-e-V/hi-smart-vcard/README.md

 # hi-smart-vcard

 **WARNING: Do not use this project.
 It contains trademarked logos and text.
 There is a fork of this project meant for public use.
 It was created and is maintained by the original author.
-Please use it instead.**
+Please use it instead: https://github.com/chris109b/pwa-smart-vcard/ **

 If you insist to base your own work on this project, please make absolutely sure to remove all elements that refer to Humboldt-Institut e.V.